kubernetes/website/docs/concepts/services-networking/dns-pod-service.md

 ### Pod's DNS Config

 Kubernetes v1.9 introduces an Alpha feature that allows users more control on the DNS settings for a Pod.
-To enable this feature, the cluster aministrator needs to enable the `CustomPodDNS` feature gate on the apiserver and the kubelet, for example, "`--feature-gates=CustomPodDNS=true,...`".
+To enable this feature, the cluster administrator needs to enable the `CustomPodDNS` feature gate on the apiserver and the kubelet, for example, "`--feature-gates=CustomPodDNS=true,...`".
 When the feature gate is enabled, users can set the `dnsPolicy` field of a Pod